cdavisnz/SAP-Router/README.md

 The [SAP Router](https://support.sap.com/en/tools/connectivity-tools/saprouter.html) is an SAP program that acts as an intermediate station (proxy) in a network connection between SAP Systems, or between SAP Systems and external networks.
 SAP Router controls the access to your network (application level gateway), and, as such, is a useful enhancement to an existing firewall system (port filter).

-The following provides my recommended installation process for LINUX and includes an /etc/init.d script.
+The following provides my recommended installation process for LINUX and includes an /etc/init.d scripts.
+The documentation below is based on SUSE Linux.

 # Documentation
 > Installation Guide